jasonnovichRunAI/topic-based-runai-docs/docs/admin/admin-ui-setup/project-setup.md

 * The project needs specialized hardware.
 * The project team is the owner of specific hardware.
-* Direct specific workloads to work on hardware that optimzed for the workload.
+* Direct specific workloads to work on hardware that optimized for the workload.

 ## Working with Projects